-1.3 Establishment Payment
+1.2 Establishment Payment

-- (a) The Sponsor will receive a one-off Establishment Payment from the Minister in recognition of the costs that the Sponsor will need to incur to ensure the School is operational for the 2015 Year.
-The Establishment Payment includes a component for set-up and property funding. - (b) The Establishment Payment is \$1,151,824.82 (exclusive of GST). - (c) The Establishment Payment will be paid by the Minister to the Sponsor after the Agreement is executed by both parties, and within 20 Business Days of the Minister's receipt of a valid tax invoice for the total sum of the payment amount set out in paragraph (b) above.
+- (a) The Sponsor will receive a one-off Establishment Payment from the Minister in recognition of the costs that the Sponsor will need to incur to ensure the School is operational in time for the commencement of the 2017 Year.
+The Establishment Payment includes a component for set-up and property funding. - (b) The Establishment Payment is the following amount (plus GST, if any):